LibraryBeales/marinemarine/index.md

 Each process and the relevant visualizations, if any, can be found in its own directory; OCR, text cleaning and processing, topic modeling, entity recognition, geocoding etc.  Effective organization is an ongoing process as well.

+Currently, topic modeling, tf-idf, sentiment analysis and could all beenfit from custom stopword lists and dictionaries.
+The narrow focus of the maritime business journals requires that we remove many of the domain specific vocabulary to discover more nuance and meaning using the DH tools I've tried so far.
+Likewise, testing training models for transformer based topic modeling will certainly improve results.
+The cursory examples hown here uses a 'default' light weight model that has no specific relevance to these corpora.

 ## Acknowledgments

 The extensive digitization and OCR work that has made this project possible was done by Walter Lewis.
 Images of these publications and advanced search tools for these and many other Great Lakes historical resources can be found at his site.  [https://images.maritimehistoryofthegreatlakes.ca](https://images.maritimehistoryofthegreatlakes.ca)